 Our Success Stories

 At Mills & Cahill, LLC, we try cases for both plaintiffs and defendants in civil courts throughout Connecticut.
 Our experience gives us the ability to see a case from both sides and to anticipate what our opponents are likely to do at trial.
 Many cases filed in Connecticut courts settle prior to trial.
-However, we prepare each case as if it will be tried to conclusion to ensure that we are always ready to fight for you.
-We have had highly successful trial results, no matter which side we are on.
+However, we prepare each case as if it will be tried to conclusion, so we fully prepared.
+We have had terrific trial results, no matter which side we are on.
 Let our team work for you!

 CASES TRIED TO JURY VERDICT

 - Christine Shea v.
 Kevin Beck, Waterbury, CV 92 0108383 S (August, 1994)

 Auto case.
 The plaintiff was a former Miss Connecticut who was injured along with her boyfriend in head-on collision caused by our client, the defendant, who had to swerve b/c of non-contact vehicle passing in opposite direction.
 The plaintiff sustained forehead scarring.
 The plaintiff’s settlement demand was $60,000.
 We offered $35,000.00.
 Jury returned defendant’s verdict, awarding the plaintiff $0 damages.

 - Frederick Asare v.
 Mark Judge, New Haven, CV 91 0311738 S (October, 1994)

 Auto case with plaintiff claiming soft tissue injuries after being struck from behind by our client, the defendant.
 Plaintiff’s settlement demand was $36,000.
 We offered $24,000.00.
 The jury returned defendant’s verdict, awarding $0 damages.